Morsmalleo/AhMyth/UPGRADES.md

 - [ ] 05: Restyle the AhMyth Server using the following

       1. Glassmorphism
-      2. Icons next to Tab Names ✔️
+      2. Icons next to Tab Names ✓
       3. Dark Theme
-      4. Light Theme
+      4. Light Theme ✓
-      5. High Contrast Theme
-      6. Settings Tab for UI Theme preferences
+      5. Settings Tab for the AhMyth GUI's Light/Dark Theme preference + a GUI background change option
-      7. Payload Options Tab for when other payload options have been built into AhMyth.
+      6. Payload Options Tab for when other payload options have been built into AhMyth. <-- This will tale a while!

 #
-- [ ] 06: Integrate an EXE Builder for an AhMyth Windows client.
+- [ ] 06: Integrate a Windows `.exe` Builder for an AhMyth Windows client.
 #
-- [ ] 07: Explore the possibility of adding Browser Hook feature
+- [ ] 07: Integrate APK obfuscation to avoid the payload being decompiled after deployment.
-to control a range of devices by hooking their web browser - inspired by [beEF](https://GitHub.com/beefproject/beef)
 #
-- [ ] 08: Hijack a legitimate APK and configure it to be built as a standalone AhMyth payload.
-#
-- [ ] 09: Integrate APK obfuscation to avoid the payload being decompiled after deployment.
-#
-- [ ] 10: Add High contrast theme
+- [ ] 10: Add a Settings Tab to contain functions for...
-#
+- Changing the Background of the Users AhMyth GUI using suitable images
-- [ ] 11: Add Dark Theme
+- Switching Between a the current Light Theme and a new Dark Theme
-#
-- [ ] 12: Add Settings Menu to switch between UI themes
 #
 - [ ] 13.
 Test AhMyth on Android via the use of apache cordova considering that apache cordova uses electron to produce mobile apps